uros76/Controllino-with-Homeassistant/cloning.md

 - Once the OS loads on SD card put it to rPi and boot it up

 - Connect monitor/screen and keyboard to rPi.
-User is `pi` and default passowrd is `raspberry`
+Optional but advisable > connect LAN cable so you can test the network connectivity.
+User for terminal is `pi` and default passowrd is `raspberry`

 - Execute these comamnds in shell.
 Remember to copy the outputs for later